Peter-Pseudonym/FakeNews/README.md

 1. Feed specific batches of the data into a keras network
 2. Use different metrics to analyze
-3. Group, categorize and rate articles according to their determined "truthiness"
+3. Group, categorize and rate articles according to their determined trustworthiness